• Skip to primary navigation

 You have probably noticed that there are many different styles of measuring cups on the market, from big plastic or glass containers with handles on the sides and markings of measurements to hand-held plastic or metal measuring cups that only measure out one specific size.

-But have you ever noticed that when it comes to the single measurement cups that are often used, there are actually two different kinds?
-The difference in these measuring cups depends on whether you are measuring out liquid ingredients or dry ingredients.
+But have you ever noticed that when it comes to the single-measurement cups that are often used, there are actually two different kinds?
+The difference in these measuring cups depends on whether you measure liquid or dry ingredients.

 However, certain dry ingredients have special rules.
 Items like brown sugar are notorious for being packed tightly into the measuring cup, unlike flour, which should not be tightly packed because the recipe will be too dry.